One- and two-particle spectral gap identities for the symmetric inclusion process and related models: Introduction

 \subsection{Organization of the paper}

 The rest of the paper is organized as follows.
 Sections \ref{sec2}--\ref{sec5} concern the closed ${\rm SIP}$.
 More specifically, Section \ref{sec2} contains the model definition, the main results (Theorems \ref{th:sharp-alpha-min}--\ref{th:failure-gap}), and an outline of their proofs.
 In Sections \ref{sec3}--\ref{sec4}, we present the proof of Theorem \ref{th:sharp-alpha-min}; in Section \ref{sec5}, we prove the remaining two theorems from Section \ref{sec2}.
 Sections \ref{sec:open-SIP}--\ref{sec:proof-res} focus on ${\rm SIP}$ in contact with reservoirs, the first one of these sections detailing the model and main results, the second one presenting the proofs of the main results therein.
 Finally, in Section \ref{sec:extension}, we briefly discuss some extensions of our results to discrete and continuous-spin models related to ${\rm SIP}$.
 In particular, in view of the isospectrality showed in \cite{kim_sau_spectral_2023} between ${\rm SIP}$ and Brownian energy process, we derive spectral gap estimates for the latter.
-We conclude the paper with two appendices, in which we provide the full proofs of two technical ingredients employed in Section \ref{sec5}.
+We conclude the paper with two appendices, in which we provide the full proofs of two technical ingredients employed in Section \ref{sec5}. \fs{For the reader's convenience, we add, at the end of the paper, a notation guide collecting the main recurrent symbols.}